planetclegg/planetclegg.github.io/raspi4mike.md

 Ignore the Pi Zero and A+ (which are underpowered and/or made for advanced scenarios), and all the other older models.

 The 4 and 400 are considerably faster than the 3B+, the tradeoff is they are more expensive and on the 4 you probably want to plan on adding something to deal with heat (either a fan or a giant heat sink).
 They also use a little more power.
 (For what it's worth, I don't own a 4 yet.
-I have several 3's and older running stuff on my network)
+I have several 3's and older running stuff on my network.
+On the other hand, even the lowest-end 4 has more ram than the 3b+)

 No matter which of these you get, you need some extra stuff to go with it.
 You can either acquire all this separtely or you can buy a "kit" that might have some of this stuff in it: